will-lol/personalWebsiteAwesome/README.md

 ### Project structure
 - 'routes' are defined in the 'routes' directory
 - 'routes' use services to get data that is passed down into templ 'components'.
 Each route exports a Handler.
-If there are sub-routes, they are imported and handled here.
+- The 'routes' directory is flat.
+If there are subroutes, they must live in a package next to all of the other routes.
 - 'components' are defined in the 'components' directory
 - Each route has a folder in the 'components' directory
 - The 'components' directory also has a 'util' directory for shared components.